 2. Did Joseph compromise with the Seventh Commandment by committing adultery with Potiphar’s wife?
 Genesis 39:7-12.

 3. How was he rewarded for his faithfulness to his master?
-Genesis 39:17-20.
+Verses 17-20.

-Herbert W. Armstrong discusses how Joseph qualified for a very special role in the coming Kingdom of God in his book Mystery of the Ages: “Joseph became food administrator of the greatest nation on earth of that time—Egypt.
+Herbert W. Armstrong discussed how Joseph qualified for a very special role in the coming Kingdom of God in his book Mystery of the Ages: “Joseph became food administrator of the greatest nation on earth of that time—Egypt.
 Joseph was synonymous with ‘prosperity.’ … He was made actual ruler for the pharaoh of the world’s greatest nation.
 But his specialty was dealing with the economy—with prosperity.
 And what he did, he did God’s way.

-“It seems evident, therefore, that Joseph will be made director of the world’s economy—its agriculture, its industry, its technology, and its commerce — as well as its money and monetary system. … This will be an administration that will eliminate famine, starvation, poverty.
+“It seems evident, therefore, that Joseph will be made director of the world’s economy—its agriculture, its industry, its technology, and its commerce—as well as its money and monetary system. … This will be an administration that will eliminate famine, starvation, poverty.
 There will be no poverty-stricken slums.
 There will be universal prosperity!”